threefoldfoundation/tfchain/specs/3bot_registration.md

 - At any _resulting_ point no more than 10 network addresses can be registered for a single 3bot (_resulting_ meaning that if you update a 3bot that already has 9 DNS names you can add 2 DNS names ONLY if you also remove 1 in that same update Tx);
 - All DNS names have to be valid (more about this later);
 - All network addresses have to be valid, a network address can be: IPv4, IPv6 or a (domain) hostname);
-- At any resulting point the number of months has to be in the inclusive range of `[1, 24]` (meaning after the combination of the remaining months plus the newly added number of months);
+- At any resulting point the number of months has to be in the inclusive range of `[0, 24]`;
 - The signature has to be valid:
   - meaning the input data is as expected, and completely based on the given Tx data;
   - the signature is signed using the private key paired with the known/given public key (only at registration the public key has to be given);